 Risk management is an integral part of all business activities of Seplat.
-The Company’s risk management policy is focused on the early identification of risks and future risks that are central to achieving its strategy, annual business plan and objectives, their possible impact on the business and measures that can be implemented to mitigate the identified risks so that Seplat can continue to operate safely and effectively.
-At the same time, the company continually maps out its response and plans should events go wrong and learnings from past incidence reviews.
-Seplat recognises that risk management is a continuous journey of improvement and not a destination and will continue to develop its risk management processes to ensure that the Company is fully equipped to deal with the constantly evolving operating and business environment of the upstream oil and gas industry.
+The Company’s risk management policy is focused on the early identification of risks and future risks that are central to achieving its strategy, corporate objectives and annual business plans, their possible impact on the business and measures that can be implemented to mitigate the identified risks so that Seplat can continue to operate safely and effectively.
+At the same time, the Company continually maps out its response and plans should events go wrong and learnings from past incidence reviews.
+Seplat recognises that risk management is a continuous journey of improvement and not a destination, and will continue to develop its risk management processes to ensure the Company is fully equipped to deal with the constantly evolving operating and business environment of the oil and gas industry.

 Roles and responsibilities

 The Board of Directors is responsible for setting the overall risk management strategy of the Company and the determination of what level of risk is acceptable for Seplat to bear.
 The HSSE and Risk Committee assists the Board of Directors and has oversight of the Company’s risk management framework, profile and the risk/reward strategy as determined by the Board.
 The Risk Management and HSSE Committee includes two Independent Non-Executive Directors and the Chairman of the Committee, with the CEO and CFO in attendance.
 The head of the Company’s internal audit unit may attend the meetings of the Committee.
 Specialists with appropriate technical expertise may also be invited to attend meetings of the Committee when necessary.
 The Committee meets at least four times each year when it analyses and evaluates Seplat’s total risk exposure and ways to streamline processes throughout the business to promote a unified and standardised approach to risk management.